rikutakei/blog_source/content/post/vim/vim_post_part2.md

 Pressing `e` would move the cursor to the letter 'e' right before the comma, and pressing `b` would move you back to letter 'a' where you began.

 Now, pressing `w` would move the cursor *on* the comma, because Vim considers 'awesome' as a word, and the beginning of the next "word" is the comma.
+Pressing `w` again would put the cursor on the letter 'b' in 'but'.

 ## Moving within a line